-Playing games in French class is so important for engagement and student learning.
+French games make class so fun and engaging!
+Playing games is so important for engagement and student learning.
 Providing students with ample ways to apply the language both orally and in writing will help students of all learning styles as they practice.
-Whether you teach FSL or immersion, fun games are an effective learning tool that students will love!
+Whether you teach FSL or immersion, fun French games are an effective learning tool that students will love!

 Here are some of my favorite French games:

-I particularly love these, because students can play and practice at their own pace.
+I particularly love these French games, because students can play and practice at their own pace.
 You can circulate the room and help students out, but most older students will be able to play on their own without much teacher help.
 They love this, because they feel successful and they get some freedom to play.

 This -er verbs board game is a perfect way to practice conjugation with beginners.
 As students work their way across the board, they draw a subject card and conjugate the verb shown on the space they land on.
 Make it more challenging by having them form complete sentences or use challenge words of your choice that you write on the board.